Tokushige Station

 Tokushige Station (徳重駅, Tokushige-eki) is an underground metro station located in Midori-ku, Nagoya, Aichi, Japan operated by the Nagoya Municipal Subway’s Sakura-dōri Line.
 It is currently a terminal station on the line, and is located 19.1 kilometers from the opposing terminus of the Sakura-dōri Line at Taiko-dori Station.

 History

-Tokushige Station was opened on March 27, 2011.
+Tokushige Station was opened on March 27, 2011 as part of the Sakura-dōri Line's extension from Nonami.